 - 40M credit cards stolen from processing center in Tucson—$20 Billion loss!

 - $3.4B from fraud

 This means there is a lot to worry about and details to handle.
 Keeping up can seem like an unforgiving task.
 In this growing threat, more than 52% of businesses say they are not prepared for an attack—and ransomware it’s far more likely than a fire or flood.

 Sensitive industries such as healthcare are under attack.
 This is a huge deal where cybercriminals are holding hospitals hostage, shutting down facilities and health care.

 Hackers are testing access via IoT devices.
 This is a vast frontier with new facets emerging on the scene every day.
 Companies must assess vulnerabilities on IoT devices within their company, and protect every data access point.

-Business email is a key target for cyber criminals.
-Simply by changing personal information of a senior manager, take on their identity, the hacker can compromise data security.
-By pretending to be CEO of SnapChat, a cyberstalker accessed the company payroll and personal information of employees.
+Business email is a key target for cybercriminals.
+Simply by changing the personal information of a senior manager, taking on their identity, the hacker can compromise data security.
+By pretending to be the CEO of Snapchat, a cyberstalker accessed the company payroll and personal information of employees.
 This single act represents 8,000 victims and $1.2 billion in losses.

 BREACH REALITY BY THE NUMBERS